-Remember that you must have a park ticket to eat at either of these restaurants.
+Remember that you must have a Disneyland park ticket to eat at either of these restaurants.

-This character breakfast is located in Disneyland at the Plaza Inn at the end of Main Street.
-Surprisingly they only serve breakfast.
+This Disney character breakfast is located in Disneyland at the Plaza Inn at the end of Main Street.
+Surprisingly they only serve breakfast as a character meal.
 We would expect that there is enough demand to serve lunch and dinner with characters here too, but they only offer breakfast.

-One huge advantage with having Breakfast with Minnie and Friends is that you can enter the park before it opens.
-There will Winot be any rides open and you will only be able to walk down Main Street to the Plaza Inn, but it is a very different experience being in the park with only a few other people.
+One huge advantage of having Breakfast with Minnie and Friends is that you can enter the park before it opens.
+There will not be any rides open and you will only be able to walk down Main Street to the Plaza Inn.
+However, it is a very different experience being in the park with only a few other people.

 The Plaza Inn has inside and outside seating.
-We generally prefer the inside seating as the decor is really nice, although it can get rather noisy.
+We generally prefer the inside seating as the decor is really nice.
+However, it can get rather noisy inside.
 The Plaza Inn is beautifully decorated in an ornate Victorian style.
 Lots of colorful class and elaborate chandeliers.